VFF Cup

 The Vietnam Football Federation Vietnam International Friendly Cup or VFF Vietnam International Friendly Cup is a football tournament organised in Vietnam.
 Every year the tournament is regularly held at the Mỹ Đình National Stadium in Hanoi with other foreign participants are either club teams or national teams, while the host send their national team or youth national team to compete.

 History

+The predecessor of VFF Cup was the Independance Cup, held in 1995, 1997 and 1998.

-It was played from 19 August 2004 until 2011 and known firstly as Agribank Cup as a replacement to the Vietnam Independence Cup.
+In 2004, the tournament was rebranded to Agribank Cup until 2011 as a replacement to the Independence Cup.
 In 2008, it was renamed due to the withdrawal of the Vietnam Bank for Agriculture and Rural Development (Agribank) as the main sponsor.
 In 2012, Vietnam Football Federation (VFF) announced that the competition would no longer be played.
 It was then revived again in 2018 as Vinaphone Cup following the new sponsorship from Vietnam Posts and Telecommunications Group (VNPT).

 The 2021 edition was cancelled due to the COVID-19 pandemic in Vietnam before being held again in 2022.